ffqueiroz/PLreg/cran-comments.md

+## Resubmission
-This is the second submission.
+This is a resubmission.

 ## NOTES
 > If there are references describing the methods in your package, please